Palestinian child killed by Israeli fire in Gaza in new ceasefire violation

-Israeli army forces shot and killed a Palestinian child in the northern Gaza Strip on Thursday, in a new violation of a ceasefire agreement, medical sources said.
+Israeli army forces killed a Palestinian child and injured four people in the Gaza Strip on Thursday, in a new violation of a ceasefire agreement, medical sources said.

 The sources told Anadolu that an 11-year-old girl lost his life when Israeli forces opened fire toward the town of Jabalia al-Nazla in northern Gaza.